 We know you're eager to show off your bike.
 But because you're new to riding a motorcycle, you shouldn't make a habit of offering rides to friends.
 Riding with a passenger is a lot more difficult than riding alone and passengers can cause potentially fatal distractions.
 Stick to riding solo (but definitely don't stop your friends from looking all they want).

 Cost efficient but safe … sporty but not reckless … cool but not too cool.
 Find the perfect balance on your first bike with our guide to motorcycle types.

-get teen motorcycle insurance with esurance
+get teen motorcycle insurance

 Now that you're an expert on motorcycle safety for teenagers, get coverage for you and your bike with teen motorcycle insurance through Esurance.
 The right coverage protects your property and liability, covers towing and labor if you have a breakdown, and helps you enjoy your bike worry-free.